extended stay

 Peak hour

-1. Mosfellsbær suburb ~30% off the tourist track, on the everyday-resident track
+1. Mosfellsbær suburb ~50% off the tourist track, on the everyday-resident track

 2. absent Snæfellsnes Peninsula Covered prior.
 Not revisited.
+The westernmost photo coord this trip is east of the peninsula entrance.

-3. absent Mývatn / North Iceland Covered prior.
+3. absent Mývatn Covered prior.
 Not revisited.

 Photos / day average